Royal Burgh of Linlithgow Civic Insignia Sculptures Project

 At the top of the Serpentine Bed, opposite St Peter’s Episcopal Church in Linlithgow High Street, the 'Black Bitch' sculpture forms the centrepiece of a new seating area.
 Following an exhaustive process of public consultation carried out during the first half of 2019, Linlithgow Burgh Trust commissioned the well-known Scottish artist, David Annand, to create the dog sculpture and W L Watson of St Andrews to make the sandstone plinth, mainly using recycled material.
 David Annand has considerable experience in the field of public art, previous Linlithgow examples being the Mary, Queen of Scots statue at Linlithgow Palace and of course Dudley the Cat at the Union Canal Basin.
 David responded positively to the strong local view that the dog should be chained to a tree trunk in accordance with the ancient seal and coat of arms, rather than standing alone.

-The new flower bed which provides a setting for the sculpture and plinth will be suitably furnished with permanent planting by Burgh Beautiful Linlithgow over the coming months.
+The new flower bed which provides a setting for the sculpture and plinth was furnished with permanent planting by Burgh Beautiful Linlithgow in June 2020.

-Alan Herriot, another renowned Scottish sculptor with many works of public art to his name, has been commissioned to create the St Michael sculpture which will be erected at Low Port.
-Again, the process of public consultation, backed by the firm views of the main funders, has led to modifications to the original proposals, including siting as the centrepiece of a flower bed rather than within a paved setting.
+Alan Herriot, another renowned Scottish figurative sculptor with many works of public art to his name, was commissioned to create the St Michael sculpture now standing on its dark grey granite plinth at Low Port, both statue and plinth having been installed on 13 November 2020.
+Again, the exhaustive process of public consultation, backed by the firm views of the main funders, led to modifications to the original proposals, including siting as the centrepiece of a flower bed rather than within a paved setting.

-Involvement of Young People in the Project - and Proposed Book on the Civic Insignia
+Involvement of Young People in the Project - and New Book on the Civic Insignia and Sculptures

 As part of the public engagement process, we asked Primary 5-7 pupils, from all five mainstream primary schools in Linlithgow, to undertake some of their own research and produce drawings and paintings to show their own ideas of how they would like the female hunting dog and 'St Michael and the Serpent/Dragon' to appear in sculptural form.
-The results were exhibited at the Low Port Centre on Wednesday 29 May, with prizes awarded to the entries which most impressed the judges.
-Some of the children’s work is being featured on the interpretation boards near the sculptures and, to a greater extent, in a new booklet on the overall project which is planned for publication in October 2020, to coincide with the unveiling of the St Michael sculpture.
-The well-illustrated booklet will cover the civic insignia, the legends, the sculptures and related school work in some detail.
+The results were exhibited at the Low Port Centre on Wednesday 29 May 2019, with prizes awarded to the entries which most impressed the judges

 Although local historians agree that the female greyhound most likely represents a hunting dog temporarily tied to a tree trunk to conserve its energies, legends abound about its origins, most popularly that it depicts a faithful hound which fed its master who was chained to a tree on an island in Linlithgow Loch (and which, when discovered, led to the dog being similarly chained up).
 St Michael, the patron saint of Linlithgow, derives from the Bible in which, as the archangel or 'chief angel', St Michael's slaying of the dragon (or serpent) symbolises the conquest of good over all things sinful and evil.
 More specifically, as the town's 'guardian angel', he represents a force for good, keeping the town’s inhabitants safe from evil, harm or danger.

 Both the dog and St Michael appeared on Linlithgow's burgh seals as long ago as 1296 and 1357.
 In those days, it was customary for burghs to have a double-sided seal, one side normally carrying a secular object and the other a religious object, usually referring to the town’s patron saint - and this was the case in Linlithgow until the town's official Royal Burgh status was abolished in 1975.
-The inscriptions on the rear of both plinths will commemorate the granting of Linlithgow's original coats of arms by the Lord Lyon King of Arms on 16 July 1673.
+The inscriptions on the rear of the plinths of both the new sculptures commemorate the granting of Linlithgow's original coats of arms by the Lord Lyon King of Arms on 16 July 1673.

 Grateful Thanks to the Project Funders

-Linlithgow & Linlithgow Bridge Town Management Group; Linlithgow Town Centre BID; Scottish Government's Town Centre Fund; Linlithgow Burgh Trust; Scottish Landfill Communities Fund; National Lottery Heritage Fund; Edinburgh Airport Community Fund; Rotary Club of Linlithgow & Bo'ness; Deacons' Court of the Royal Burgh of Linlithgow; Customers of Platform Three; one very generous anonymous bequest and 51 public-spirited individual 'crowdfunders'.
+Linlithgow & Linlithgow Bridge Town Management Group; Linlithgow Town Centre BID; Scottish Government's Town Centre Fund; Linlithgow Burgh Trust; Scottish Landfill Communities Fund; National Lottery Heritage Fund; Edinburgh Airport Community Fund; Rotary Club of Linlithgow & Bo'ness; Court of the Deacons of the Royal Burgh of Linlithgow; Tesco 'Bags of Help'; Customers of Platform Three; one very generous anonymous bequest and 51 public-spirited individual 'crowdfunders'.

 Left: The coat of arms most often used by Linlithgow Town Council.